 Last November, a group of six skiers from Switzerland set out on a unique adventure: a 1–week ski touring trip to one of the most isolated corners of Siberia, the wild and still under-the-radar region of Mamay Valley, 10 kilometers away from the famous Baikal Lake.
-Ivan Moshnikov, a Russian KMGA certified mountain guide they contacted through Explore-Share, was their guide along the journey.
+Ivan Moshnikov, a Russian KMGA / IFMGA certified mountain guide they contacted through Explore-Share, was their guide along the journey.

 There are lot of exciting options for skiing in Russia: from the iconic ski descent on Mount Elbrus, to the adrenaline heliskiing trips in the Kamchatka Peninsula.
 But when it comes to Siberia, possibilities become endless.
 Covering almost 30% of the country’s land, this region at the heart of Russia offers first-class powder snow and a lot to explore!